Angel Windows Trail

 Swift Camp Creek Trail lies entirely in the Clifty Wilderness.

-population here is estimated to be 2000 per acre.
-Black bears have been spotted often on the western side of the creek.
-If
+Black bears have been spotted often by me and others whom I trust on the western side of the creek.
+The Forest people

-you want to feel like you are in a jungle without ever leaving Kentucky, I highly recommend this
+the hiker in 2010.
+If you want to feel like you are in a jungle without ever leaving Kentucky, I highly

 Whistling Arch Trail # 234